jarviscanada/jarvis_data_eng_JasmeetBrar/springboot/README.md

 ## Implementation
 ### Architecture

 ![Architecture](./assets/Spring_Boot_Architecture.png)

-When a client sends a request to my application, the request will first get received by the Apache Tomcat server, that is a part of Spring Boot.
+When a client sends a request to my application, the request will first get received by the Apache Tomcat server, which is a part of Spring Boot.
 The Tomcat server is a web server that would contain a WebServlet container, an environment for the Java code to execute.

 Apache Tomcat will then pass the request down to one of the controllers that is mapped to capture the type of the receiving request in the controller layer.
 The Trader Account Controller handles requests related to traders, while the Quote Controller handles requests related to quotes.
 The controller will then handle the request by calling upon the services needed to satisfy the request, and send a response back to the client with the result of the request.

-The services that are invoked are all coming from the service layer, which provides abstractions to the actual class that have to directly perform operations with the model itself.
-The Trader Account Service provides services related to traders, while the Quote Service component provide services related to quotes.
+The services that are invoked are all coming from the service layer, which provides abstractions to the actual class that has to directly perform operations with the model itself.
+The Trader Account Service provides services related to traders, while the Quote Service component provides services related to quotes.
 The Service objects themselves would call upon their respective DAO component that would manage a particular model.

-The DAOs (Data Access Objects) are the actual objects that would communicate with a database or a third party API.
-The database models that we have are: Trader, Account, SecurityOrder, Quote, and Position.
-These models have their respective DAO that can communicate with the Postgres Database to perform operations on them.
+The DAOs (Data Access Objects) are the actual objects that would communicate with a database or a third-party API.
+The database models that we have are Trader, Account, SecurityOrder, Quote, and Position.
+These models have the respective DAO that can communicate with the Postgres Database to perform operations on them.
 JDBCCrudDao is an abstract object that has abstracted the common logic out of all the other DAOs.
-The MarketDataDao is an exception, since its role is to communicate with IEX Cloud to fetch for the latest stock information.
+The MarketDataDao is an exception since its role is to communicate with IEX Cloud to fetch the latest stock information.
 For this DAO, it uses an HTTP Client object to assist in making the request to IEX Cloud API using an API key.

 ### REST API Usage
 #### Swagger
 Swagger is an interface that allows users to access and use an application's APIs all in the browser, without needing to go into its source code.
 It's useful in making our APIs clear to the users without adding any complexities.
 #### Quote Controller

 The Quote Controller allows the users to get the latest stock information for all the quotes they have in their daily list, and update them.
-It also allows users to add tickers to their own daily list.
+It also allows users to add tickers to their daily lists.
 The market data itself is coming from the IEX Cloud APIs, and the data is cached in a Postgres database.

 Endpoints: